ashpasa/tp/docs/DeveloperGuide.md

 ### **Storing current study plan**

-The current study plan created by the user is stored into a local txt/json file using the **`Storage`** class, and restored upon application launch.
+The current study plan created by the user is stored into a local txt file using the **`Storage`** class, and restored upon application launch.
 * **Implementation:** The `Storage` class handles reading from and writing to the local file.
 * **Key Methods: `createFile()`**